--Sample Scene Directions--

 During each Assignment Operation, Asset Chunks may be automatically created by assigned Asset Creators and destroyed by the Asset Manager associated with the LOD Group's Chunk Streamer.
 Additionally, during the operation the Grouping's underlying Streamable Grid asset may be modified to enable and disable Cells, or to change the number of Chunks used by a Cell.

-Developers working in a team based workflow that uses a version control system should keep this in mind, as they may need to check out any Streamable Grid assets that may be modified during the Assignment Operation.
+Developers working in a team based workflow that uses a version control system should keep this in mind, as they may need to check out or reserve any Streamable Grid assets that may be modified during the Assignment Operation.